absaarhasan/cool-mammals-backbone/README.md

-# Cool Mammals -- Backbone Demo
+# Cool Mammals: Backbone example code

 This is my equivalent to a To Do app.
 It's just a silly app to help demonstrate Backbone code.